hbaseinaction/twitbase/README.md

 The following utilities are available for you to play with:

- - 'utils.TablePreSplitter' : create pre-split table
+ - `utils.TablePreSplitter` : create pre-split table

 ## License